-Introduction [SG1]
+Introduction

+[SG1 Tetsuya Niikuni niikuni@ntsel.go.jp]

 UN SDG 12 on "responsible consumption and production" and 13 on "climate action" encourage efficient use of natural resources and to limit climate warming through long term societal goals.
 Sound and reasoned resource use and climate change mitigation are key preoccupation of citizens, corporations, investors, legislator and society as a whole.

-The Paris Agreement has set ambitious targets to limit global warming to well below 2°C, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.
-To achieve this long-term temperature goal, stakeholders aim to reach a global peak of GHG emissions as soon as possible and transition towards achieving a climate neutral world by mid-century.
+The Paris Agreement has set ambitious targets to limit global warming to well below 2 degrees, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.
+To achieve this long-term temperature goal, stakeholders aim to reach a global peak of greenhouse gas (GHG) emissions as soon as possible and transition towards achieving a climate neutral world by mid-century.

-The transport sector is a major contributor to global greenhouse gas (GHG) emissions (22% of global GHG emission) and road transport has the majority of the overall transport sector emissions (70%1).
+In 2010 the transport sector was a major contributor to global GHG emissions (23% of global GHG emissions) and road transport had the majority of the overall transport sector emissions (72.06%1).

-To be able to have comprehensive, comparable and consistent values for the carbon footprint over the whole life of new automotive products across the globe, from material extraction and processing, to manufacturing, use and dismantling / recycling at the end of life, it is desirable to define and develop an internationally unified method for GHG Life Cycle Assessment (LCA).
+In the event that a contracting party seeks to have comprehensive, comparable and consistent values for the carbon footprint over the whole life of new automotive products across the globe, from material extraction and processing, to manufacturing, use and dismantling / recycling at the end of life (EoL), it is desirable to define and develop an internationally unified guideline for GHG Life Cycle Assessment (LCA).

-ISO 14040 series has been in effect since 2006 as an international standard on LCA for environmental management, and automotive manufacturers have been publishing results of LCA in accordance with these ISO standards for several types of vehicles.
+The ISO 14040 series has been in effect since 2006 as an international standard on LCA for environmental management, and automotive manufacturers have been publishing results of LCA in accordance with these ISO standards for several types of vehicles.